Students on campus - crime prevention

 Taking the following precautions should help you avoid becoming a victim of crime while you are on campus in Ireland.

 - Make sure your apartment and house doors are locked at all times.
-When leaving your apartment, you should check to make that all windows are locked.
+When leaving your apartment, you should check to make sure that all windows are locked.

 - Never give your apartment keys to anyone else and never leave your keys where others could have access to them.